-- Examine the breasts before and after a feeding. - Observe a breastfeeding to evaluate and correct position and attachment.
+- ♦ Examine the breasts before and after a feeding.
+The first step in a breastfeeding assessment is to diagnose the reason for the trauma. - Observe a breastfeeding to evaluate and correct position and attachment.
 With correct position pain will often decrease and mother can continue to breastfeed while nipples heal. - Check baby's mouth for ankyloglossia.
-A frenotomy may be necessary to allow appropriate tongue movements and to avoid chronic nipple trauma. - ♦ Ensure feeding frequency to avoid engorgement. - A change of position of the baby at each feeding may help. - The use of nipple creams and ointments or the application of expressed breastmilk to the nipples after feeding to alleviate sore nipples is of questionable value.
-Some mothers find the use of hydrogel pads to be helpful in treatment of ulcerated fissures
+Clipping of a short lingual frenulum (frenotomy) by an experienced health care giver may be necessary to allow appropriate tongue movements and avoid chronic nipple trauma. - Ensure frequent feeding to avoid engorgement. - Changing position of the baby at each feeding may help to avoid friction on the sore area of the nipple. - Use of emollient such as purified lanolin may improve rates of healing.
+Avoid the development of crusts (scabs) on nipple lesions.
+The use of hydrogel pads may increase comfort for some women with nipple wounds.
+Breastmilk to the nipples after feeding may help some mothers.